 It is hard for the majority of people, who are so thoroughly immersed and entangled in the human world of values, to realize that famous things like the Mona Lisa or the Eiffel Tower have absolutely no value to other creatures; in other words, that, outside our very peculiar and, in many ways, completely artificial world of human valuations, these things are completely worthless.
 Artworks and buildings like the Mona Lisa by da Vinci, the statue of David by Michelangelo, the armless Venus of Milo, the Parthenon in Athens, the Egyptian pyramids, or Angkor Wat in Cambodia, which are all said to be priceless, that is, they possess more than a mere monetary value, are in fact useless and completely worthless to all other organisms.
 What is true of other organisms is also true of people, for most people, who live completely immersed in the values that are peculiar to the culture in which they have grown up, fail to understand that the things which they value may have little or no value to many, and perhaps the majority of, other people in the world.

 Another fact about other animals is that their valuation of things does not change with time, as it often does in the case of humans.
 To a carnivorous animal like a tiger, a piece of meat is a piece of meat, and it does not matter whether it is an expensive cut like tenderloin or a cheap cut like rump roast.
+Moreover, you will never be able to convince the carnivorous animal that a quantity of meat which formerly was worth X now costs X+Y, where Y is an added cost that is due to inflation, increased demand, or decreased supply.
 Even in the case of human beings, those who have never observed the model of people wanting to eat certain culinary delicacies like beef tenderloin, caviar, or truffles, or drink expensive wines like champagne, burgundy, or vintage port, will have no desire to eat or drink these things, and they would probably not enjoy consuming them.
 Moreover, they would be bewildered to learn of the large amounts of money that some people are willing to pay in order to consume them.
 Again, these things are due to our imitative nature, for things that are desired by many people become more valuable monetarily.
 But this is not intrinsic or practical value, which has not changed, since the thing itself has not changed; it is entirely imitative value, or the value that is due to a thing’s being desired by many people.
-Monetary or market value is determined entirely or primarily by imitative value rather than by intrinsic or practical value.
+Monetary or market value is determined wholly or primarily by imitative value rather than by intrinsic or practical value.
 This explains why certain very valuable and essential things like oxygen, sunlight, and water are not worth very much when they can be obtained with little or no effort, and why, on the other hand, completely worthless things, at least considered from a strictly biological perspective, such as jewels, paintings, and other artworks may have a very high monetary value.

 For example, although in agriculture one considers the costs of inputs like seeds, fertilizer, farming equipment, labour, and even water when it has to be paid for, no one includes the cost of sunlight in their calculations, even though, without it, there would be no crops.
 This is because sunlight can be obtained for free, and it is not possible to acquire more of it, such as on cloudy days or during colder seasons, by paying money for it.
 Hence, although sunlight is vital for all agricultural operations, it has no imitative value, and hence no monetary value, because we have never observed someone paying money for it, unlike other agricultural inputs.
 However, artificial light that is used to grow plants can of course be purchased because we have observed the example of others doing so, and so, unlike sunlight, artificial light does have an imitative value, and hence a market value.

 Just as one cannot make a certain word mean something that it does not presently mean, one cannot make a certain amount of money equal a certain amount of something else.
 One must take these things as they exist in the society one lives in, at the time one happens to be alive.
 And yet, just like the meanings of words and other human conventions, the value of money can change with time, in terms of what it can be exchanged for.
-What this means is that, although the value of money is not arbitrarily determined, in another sense, it is entirely arbitrary, since, like all human behaviours, it can change with time and, moreover, it could have been completely different from what it is.
-This protean nature of the value of money is determined by our imitative nature, which important fact has been completely overlooked by economists.
+What this means is that, although the value of money is not arbitrarily determined, in another sense, it is entirely arbitrary, since, like all human behaviours, this value can change with time and, moreover, it could have been completely different from what it is.
+This protean nature of the value of money is determined by our imitative nature, which important fact has been completely overlooked by economists, in their obstinate but mistaken insistence that we humans are indeed rational creatures.

 What I have said about the valuation of things also applies to people, for their value is also determined by how many people they are desired or esteemed by.
 A beautiful woman has more value than a plain or ugly woman simply because she is desired by many men and esteemed even by women who do not want to copulate with her.
 This also explains why a beautiful woman is less valued as she grows older, since an old woman is not desired by as many men as a beautiful young woman.
 Notions of feminine beauty are determined by the images of women one has been most frequently exposed to, including those one sees in real life, such as one’s mother and other female relatives, since men in different cultures desire different kinds of women.